bananakingdomcorp/timelapsed/Frontend/bug-log.md

-THIS IS A FE BUG LOG.
+THIS IS A FE BUG/REQUIREMENTS LOG.

 DeleteWarningModal does not overlay.